skyloutyr/VTT/README.md

 -serverstorage [path]: specifies the file system location for the server.
 This is the folder where all assets/client info/previews/maps/chat/etc are stored.

 -clientstorage [path]: specifies the file system location for the client.
 This is where the client logs/settings/etc are stored.

+-debuggerlogging [true/false]: Explicitly enables (true) or disables (false) logging to an attached debugger.
 ```